Body Mind Peace

 Reflections

-This process taught me how important it is to take the best aspects of existing interfaces and iterate on them to increase efficiency and intuition of use.
+This process taught me how important it is to take the best aspects of existing interfaces and iterate on them to increase efficiency and ease of use.
 The blue-tinted color treatment for product photos with a peach-orange primary color palette invokes a striking complementary contrast while still creating a calming mood.
 The generous use of white space between elements also serves to heighten this calming effect.